wookdev/wookdev.github.io/_drafts/2015-03-26-historical-note-about-munged-org.md

 a "web journal" format.
 I wrote the first html pages by hand in vi.
 After a while of doing that, I bought DreamWeaver, since it was _The Shit_ at that point.

-These posts on this site now, start at that website.
-They haven't been on Munged.Org since sometime in 2009, when I stopped using the Movable Type content management system.
+These posts on this site now, start at that website, on November 21st, 2001.
+They haven't been on
+Munged.Org since sometime in 2009, when I stopped using the Movable Type content management system.